The time-dependent Hartree-Fock-Bogoliubov equations for Bosons: Introduction

-As usual, for $\gam$ trace class and $\s$ Hilbert-Schmidt, the energy provides the variational characterization of stationary Gibbs states: \begin{itemize}\item Gibbs states minimize the energy $\mathcal{E}(\phi,\gamma,\sigma)$ under the constraint of constant entropy and the expected number of particles. \end{itemize}
+As usual, if $\gam$ is trace-class and $\s$ is Hilbert-Schmidt the energy functional $\mathcal{E}$ can be used to give a variational characterization of stationary Gibbs states: \begin{itemize}\item Gibbs states minimize the energy $\mathcal{E}(\phi,\gamma,\sigma)$ under the constraint of constant entropy and for a fixed value of the expected particle number. \end{itemize}